 Residence halls located in close proximity are grouped together as communities.
 Each of the 14 undergraduate residential communities include a professional full-time, live-in staff member (Community Director) and student staff including a Community Manager (CM) and Resident Advisors (RAs).
-RAs are undergraduate peers who have been trained to help your student learn about student life and the best ways to connect with the larger Carolina community.
-Living on the residence hall floor, the RA serves as a resource, support person, and quide to help your student get the most out of their college experience.
+RAs are undergraduate peers who have been trained to help you learn about student life and the best ways to connect with the larger Carolina community.
+Living on the residence hall floor, the RA serves as a resource, support person, and guide to help you get the most out of their college experience.

-RAs also encourage your student to create a sense of individual responsibility, and encourage opportunities for learning, growth, friendship, and socialization.
+RAs also encourage you to create a sense of individual responsibility, and encourage opportunities for learning, growth, friendship, and socialization.